xamry/notes/Management/Scrum.md

 ## Scrum Teams
 Scrum Teams are **self-organizing** and **cross-functional**.
 They consist of:

  - Product Owner
  - Development team
  - Scrum master

-### Product Owner (One person)
+### Product Owner
+(Product owner is one person)

  - Responsible for maximizing the value of product
  - Manages product backlog
  - May delegate some work to dev team, but is accountable.

 ### Development Team

  - Self organizing
  - cross-functional
-- No title
-- No sub-teams
-- Collective accountability despite having individual specialized skills
+ - No title No sub-teams Collective accountability despite having individual specialized skills Size: 3-9
-- Size: 3-9

 ### Scrum Master
 - Responsible for promoting and supporting scrum as defined in scrum guide